Jump to:

 Adult Growth Hormone Deficiency

-• Growth hormone (GH) injections: have been shown to reverse many of the symptoms of AGHD including increasing lean muscle, decreasing abdominal fat deposits, and decreasing metabolic syndrome, and low bone mass.54–56
+• Growth hormone (GH) injections: have been shown to reverse many of the symptoms of AGHD including increasing lean muscle, decreasing abdominal fat deposits, decreasing metabolic syndrome, and improving bone density.47,48

 • Short-acting growth hormone